 Saints and Misfits by S.K.
-Ali came out this week and is one of my new all-time favorite YA contemporaries for sure (see my review).
+Ali came out this week and is totally one of my new all-time favorite YA contemporaries (see my review).
 I cannot stop shoving this book at everyone who asks for a recommendation, so just in case you haven’t heard… READ IT.
 IT’S SO WONDERFUL.
-I’m so grateful to the lovely S.K.
-Ali for stopping by my blog to share some of her thoughts on her book for its release!
+Thank you to S.K.
+Ali for stopping by my blog to share some of her thoughts on her new book!

 About the Author

 S.K.
 Ali is a teacher based in Toronto whose writing on Muslim culture and life has appeared in the Toronto Star.
 Her family of Muslim scholars is consistently listed in the The 500 Most Influential Muslims in the World, and her insight into Muslim culture is both personal and far-reaching.
 A mother of a teenage daughter herself, S.K.
 Ali’s debut YA novel is a beautiful and nuanced story about a young woman exploring her identity through friendship, family, and faith.

 About the Book

 Saints and Misfits is an unforgettable debut novel that feels like a modern day My So-Called Life…starring a Muslim teen.